RQC-HU/dirac_caspt2/README.ja.md

 noccu       : The number of occupied spinors (ungerade)

 [optional parameters]
-eshift      : for real shift (if you don't write, it will be 0) ras1        : RAS1 spinor list (row 1) and the maximum number of hole allowed in ras1(row 2) ras2        : RAS2 spinor list
+nroot       : the number of roots (if you don't write, it will be 10, if the number of CASCI/RASCI determinants is less than 10, it will be replaced by the number of CASCI/RASCI determinants) selectroot  : which root do you want to calculate RASPT2/CASPT2 energy? (if you don't write, it will be 1, the lowest root) eshift      : for real shift (if you don't write, it will be 0) ras1        : RAS1 spinor list (row 1) and the maximum number of hole allowed in ras1(row 2) ras2        : RAS2 spinor list